The Only Reason We Back UpThe only reason we do backups is so we can do restores.

 Where to Do Restores

 When you're restoring code (stored procedures, views, triggers, etc) or individual tables, don't restore onto the production server.
 I don't like touching production servers more than I have to, and let's face it - you're already having a bad enough day as it is.
 That's why you're doing a restore, remember?
 So let's do our work on a different server (like dev or QA) and leave production as it is.
-I've also written about restores in my ideal dev, test, and production environments.
+I've also written about

 After we've safely restored the right data onto another server, it's easy to copy that data across to other servers.
 For simplicity and security, you can set up a linked server on the production box with read-only access over to the restore server.
 Then, from production, you can run INSERT statements using a SELECT sourced from the linked server tables.